SNL | Weekend Update | Tina Fey on Protesting After Charlottesville (plus, “Sheet-caking is a grass-roots movement”) | August 2017

 I'm on the wrong side of history again, in an eerily similar fashion.
 Thankfully this time, it’s not by choice.

 I slip into apocalyptic visions and this frightening moment is suddenly over-shadowed by my own past.

 Like many Germans of that time, I drank in German pride as liberally as Jägermeister, swallowing more indoctrination than my daily intake of Pervitin.

-Nazi Germany is never far from my thoughts.
+My past life experience Germany is never far from my thoughts.
 It’s an all-consuming, dark obsession.
 Prozac has only given structure to my obsession, not quelled it like it was supposed to.
-Science reduces my obsession to either a pathological or neurological disorder, or both: a misfiring in the brain, schizotypy, tirelessly labeling the unexplainable away.
+Science reduces my obsession to either a pathological or neurological disorder, or both: a misfiring in the brain, schizotypal disposition, tirelessly labeling the unexplainable away.

-Down the slippery dark hole I go, devouring one history book after another, watching hours of documentaries, and buying original photographs of that time period.
-I embed myself into the Nazi trench, wanting to understand how a country that had it so right could get it so wrong.
+Down the rabbit hole I go, devouring one history book after another, watching hours of documentaries, and buying original photographs of that time period.
+I embed myself into the shadow trenches of a terrible history, wanting to understand how a country that had it so right could get it so wrong.

 For me, Nazi Germany remains part riddle, part nightmare—so many lessons gathered from that time, some acquired in the blink of an eye.
 There were good people trapped on the wrong side of history.

 I was a civilian female in her late 40s to early 50s—a National Socialist who believed I was right.
 I resided in a German city, I don't know which.
 Hans, too, keeps these details hidden from me.
 At times, he can be as indecipherable as an Enigma machine—not to hurt me, but to keep me safe.
 Ignorance is bliss, but, eventually, all is revealed.